jjg/ender-5-plus/journal.md

 ## 03032021

-Tried resetting the bed centering to 0,0.
+Tried resetting the bed centering to 0,0 and this seems to have worked well.
+I still need to test printing to the edges of the envelope, but for now this is good enough.